carmon/til-utils/README.md

 The source of truth must be the github API, in getting to know when a file was first added to a repo, or **at least** sort it by last modified as the bash/git solution does.
 A github action would not suffice in this case.

-## Webhook app with github & twitter services

-Current implementation is a daemon node app.
-APP listens a request call from a github app webhook.
-If push event happens on given `repo`, `branch` and `folder`, app checks for files added to folders and interprets them as **posts**, then apps gets that file path content from same repository and reads first line of file, as title.
-That `title` is inserted into a status notification throw a twitter app service.

-### Goals

-1) ~~Github app listens for a push, if a file `./blog/posts/*.md` was added then triggers nexts steps~~
-2) App uses a bot to make a PR in branch with `dates.json` updated
-3) Bot merges PR __See 'Twitter post' section below__
-4) Branch must not be a vercel buildable environment
-5) Bot then merges to **main** branch, and that triggers vercel build with dates OK